HewlettPackard/Docker-SimpliVity/ops/README.md

 When DRS is enabled, it controls the placement of the VMs and as a result, the placement you have specified in the vm_hosts inventory is ignored.
 Instead, you use DRS rules to make sure that the UCP and DTR VMs are distributed across three nodes for the reasons explained earlier.

-**Note:** If you do not specify DRS rules to determine the placement, DRS will automatically move the VMs that report the “SimpliVity VM Data Access Not Optimized” warning to a node with a replica of the VM which may break the earlier placement guideline.
+**Warning:** If you do not specify DRS rules to determine the placement, DRS will automatically move the VMs that report the “SimpliVity VM Data Access Not Optimized” warning to a node with a replica of the VM which may break the earlier placement guideline.